What does 0% APR mean?

 A 0% APR credit card is a credit card that charges no interest on qualifying purchases, balance transfers or both for a fixed amount of time.
 This no-interest period is called a promotional period.
 If the promotional period is based on opening a new account, it may be referred to as an introductory period.

 The introductory or promotional period has to last at least six months.
-But it could be longer.
+But it could be longer—often from 12 to 21 months.
 You can end the 0% APR period early and trigger a higher penalty APR if you do things like make late payments.
 So it helps to fully understand the details of a card’s 0% APR offer before applying.

-Here are two common ways you may use a 0% APR credit card.
+Here are two common ways you may use a credit card with 0% APR.

 • Balance transfer: A balance transfer lets you move credit card debt to another issuer.
-This can help with consolidating debt and simplifying payments.
-Plus, if the balance transfer card has a low or 0% introductory APR offer, you may be able to pay the debt down faster and pay less in interest overall.
+This can help consolidate debt and simplify payments.
+If the balance transfer card has a low or 0% introductory APR offer, you may be able to pay the debt down faster and pay less in interest overall.

 • Large purchases: A 0% APR credit card is one way to pay off a large purchase, like furniture or appliances, over time.
 And if you pay off the card’s entire balance before the introductory period ends, you could avoid paying interest on the purchase altogether.

-According to the Consumer Financial Protection Bureau (CFPB), “Credit card companies typically offer their best rates to customers who have the highest credit scores.”
-But each credit card issuer has its own criteria for creditworthiness
+The Consumer Financial Protection Bureau (CFPB) says that “credit card [issuers] typically offer their best rates to customers who have the highest credit scores.”

-0% APR means that there are no interest charges on certain transactions during a fixed period of time.
+0% APR means that there are no interest charges on certain transactions during a fixed period.
 When it comes to credit cards, 0% APR is often associated with the introductory rate that may be available when you open a new account.

 0% promotional APR vs. deferred interest